Trading Options on Earnings requires Discipline and Patience.

 The picture above captures the Apr24 57.5 Calls 1hour 15 min into the session.

-We share how we were able to use Quant analysis Research to anticipate volatility on Day 2 Post Earnings for the Intel Stock.
+We shared how we were able to use Quant analysis Research to beat IV Crush on Day 2 Post Earnings for the Intel Stock.

 That trade safely generated profits with very little Risk.